Content

 exclude

-to hide a Page from lists (like Home page, Section, Sitemap, etc.).
+Set exclude to true to hide a page from list pages (i.e.: Home page, Section, Sitemap, etc.).

 Example: